 - Here were the positives: my dorm was huge and clean and had a large ensuite with hot water.
-For the price I paid, I was surprised the accommodations in the desert were so nice and modern.
+TBH, I wasn’t expecting accommodations in the desert to be that nice and modern.
 The guesthouse had a large outdoor common area and dining table, and free breakfast (yogurt, cereal, bread, cheese, coffee, tea) was provided.
 The guesthouse was run by a group of friends, who were all gracious and accommodating.
 Sorbac’s tours were excellent.

 - Tl;dr: Sorbac was too cool for this nerd.